Have you ever heard of yosakoi? It is a Japanese dance performed in festivals all around Japan and in many other countries too.

 The different yosakoi dancing teams reflected the diversity of music, dancing styles, and costumes that can be used in yosakoi, offering the viewers a nice panorama of what is possible with this dance.

-One of my personal favorite teams of the day was Zokkon Machida ’98, whose daruma dolls-themed costumes were very impressive (keep reading for a short interview with their representative).
+One of my personal favorite teams of the day was Zokkon Machida ’98, whose daruma dolls-themed costumes were very impressive.

 Short Interview with the Zokkon Machida ’98 Team

 Among all the teams performing at Premium Yosakoi in Tokyo, the Zokkon Machida ’98 team had a huge impact on me, with their powerful performance and wonderful costumes.
 I reached out to their representative Mr. Mitamura, who warmly agreed to answer a few questions.